IEXPECTATION/xianyu-crawler/README.md

 # XIANYU CRAWLER

-[xianyu](http://goofish.com) is a greate second-hand trading website.
-There are a lot of high equality goods.
-But it also have many liars.
-So we need to recognize the it carefully.
+[xianyu](http://goofish.com) is a greate second-hand trading platform.
+There are a lot of highly similar goods, so this tool helps you collect the them.

+**But it also has many liars.
+So you need to identify them carefully.**

 ## New Feature